jacechua/data-visualisation/README.md

-# data-visualisation
+# Visual
-Data visualisation tools and techniques, a personal compilation.
+Visual is a personal compilation of tools and techniques for effective data visualisation.